SpeedyZ500/pytest-instructions/README.md

 ## 1 Create a Virtual Environment

-We will be using a virtual Python environment called `venv` to ensure consistent Python behavior across operating systems.
+A good practice for creating a testing environment is to account for variability of python operation across different operating systems.
+In this demo, you will be using a virtual Python environment called `venv` to ensure consistent Python behavior across operating systems.

 > [!NOTE]
 > If you already have a virtual environment set up, skip to section 1.